 How much does a Youth Worker make?

-Youth workers play a vital role in helping young people navigate their lives.
+Youth workers play a vital role in helping young people navigate their way through challenges.
 They often work in schools, community centers, or non-profit organizations.
-The average yearly salary for a youth worker is around $39,161.
-This salary can vary based on experience, location, and the type of organization they work for.
+The average yearly salary for a youth worker is around $39,325.
+This salary range can vary based on experience, location, and the type of organization they work for.

 What are the highest paying cities for a Youth Worker?